-The activity ended with the intervention of the director of the IMO, Dr. Osvaldo Ulloa who made a positive balance of the annual meeting, in addition to the year of work of the Institute.
-He also emphasized the strength of youth work.
+The meeting closed with a summing up by IMO’s director Dr. Osvaldo Ulloa, who evaluated the event and the research of IMO members positively.
+He also emphasized the importance of the work of young people.
 "I think we are doing a great job, especially with young people.
-I am impressed by their strength and work.
-It is tremendously comforting to see their motivation.
-The idea is to pose new questions and new challenges to keep moving forward, "said the professional.
+I am impressed by their strength and research.
+It’s extremely comforting to see their motivation.
+The idea is to ask ourselves more questions and take on new challenges to keep moving forward,” he said.

-It should be noted that several of the IMO's milestones have been during 2016.
-One example of this is the participation in two expeditions: MOPEX (where 5 thousand meters of depth were reached) and CIMAR 22.
-In addition to the various extension projects, Which have been replicated not only in the Region of Biobío, but also in the regions of Antofagasta, Valparaíso and Magallanes.
-The idea is to continue on this path during 2017, in the so-called "year of the oceans".
+It should be noted that there were several milestones for IMO in 2016, for example, its participation in two expeditions: MOPEX, where samples at a depth of 5000 meters were collected, and CIMAR 22, as well as its various Outreach projects, which have reached not only people in the Biobío Region, but also in the Antofagasta, Valparaíso and Magallanes regions.
+The idea is to keep on this path in 2017, "Year of the Oceans".